-Your Trackers: DARKINT Exposure
+Trackers: Your DARKINT Exposure Scores

-DARKINT Exposure tracks your organization's DARKINT score over time, based on the quantity, quality, and freshness of exposed data on the dark web and interconnected data sources.
+DARKINT Exposure tracks your organization's DARKINT score over time, based on the quantity, quality, and freshness of exposed data.
 Scores are generated with privacy-compliant data points, requiring only a website and email domain to calculate.
+Increasing scores may correlate to heightened risk profiles.
+Tracking scores over time, changes can indicate progress in hardening security, or alert to the presence of breaches or data leaks.